-In 1984 she became the first woman to serve on the Law Commission, a statutory body which promotes the reform of the law.
+In 1984 Lady Hale became the first woman to serve on the Law Commission, a statutory body which promotes the reform of the law.
 There she led the work of the family law team, resulting (among others) in the Children Act 1989, the Family Law Act 1996 and the Mental Capacity Act 2005.

-She was a founder member of the Human Fertilisation and Embryology Authority and chair of its Code of Practice Committee from 1990 to 1994, when she was appointed a Judge of the Family Division of the High Court, the first to be appointed direct from academia rather than the legal profession.
+Lady Hale was a founder member of the Human Fertilisation and Embryology Authority and Chair of its Code of Practice Committee from 1990 to 1994, when she was appointed a Judge of the Family Division of the High Court, the first to be appointed directly from academia rather than the legal profession.

 Lady Hale was appointed a Privy Councillor and promoted to the Court of Appeal of England and Wales in 1999, becoming only the second woman ever to be appointed to the Court of Appeal, and in 2004 to the House of Lords.
-This was the top court for the whole United Kingdom, until the "Law Lords" became the Justices of the newly established Supreme Court of the United Kingdom in 2009.
-She was appointed as President of the Supreme Court on 5 September 2017, after having served as its Deputy President since 2013.
-On 21 March 2018 she was appointed as a Non-Permanent Judge of the Hong Kong Court of Final Appeal.
+This was the top court for the whole United Kingdom, until the Law Lords became the Justices of the newly established Supreme Court of the United Kingdom in 2009.
+Lady Hale was appointed as the Deputy President of the Supreme Court in 2013.